architech-boards/tibidabo-documentation/source/boot.rst

 The boot flow is controlled by **BT_FUSE_SEL** eFUSE:
 * if 1 the boot ROM will load the bootloader according to the state of eFUSEs,
 * if 0 (the device has not yet been programmed) the boot ROM will jump to *serial downloader* mode.
-@board@ is shipped with no fuse blown so you can blow the fuses when you think you are ready.
+Tibidabo is shipped with no fuse blown so you can blow the fuses when you think you are ready.

 For example, to instruct the processor to boot from **SD card** you can blow the following fuses with